Why is licencing important?

-And if you don't like any of these options?You can, of course, retain copyright (all rights reserved), choose a different (Creative Commons or other) licence if you want to, or just leave this box blank.
+You can, of course, retain copyright (all rights reserved), choose a different (Creative Commons or other) licence if you want to, or just leave this box blank.
 Should you be interested, there is a list of open source licences here.

 Warning: include(text/lic_onceYouHaveSelectedALicence.txt): failed to open stream: No such file or directory in /home/ouou7434/public_html/licences.php on line 120

 Warning: include(): Failed opening 'text/lic_onceYouHaveSelectedALicence.txt' for inclusion (include_path='.:/opt/alt/php70/usr/share/pear') in /home/ouou7434/public_html/licences.php on line 120

 Updated CFP: Hacking and Making the Digital Era

 Fri, 08 Dec 2017